franko/gsl-shell/doc/gsl-shell-index/older-news.rst

   * Now GSL Shell can compile and run correctly on x86, x64 and ARM architecture.
   * Support added to compile and run on Mac OS X
-  * Added documentation in GNU info format, included in linux package
+  * Added documentation in GNU info format, included in Linux package

 **October 2011**
   Release of GSL Shel 2.0 beta1.